Vietnamese diaspora: Philippines

 During the Indochina refugee crisis, around 400,000 Vietnamese refugees landed on the shores of Palawan in the western Philippines after the fall of South Vietnam in 1975.
 They were housed in a temporary refugee camp known as the Philippine First Asylum Center (PFAC) in the city of Puerto Princesa.
 The center was built in 1979 by the Philippine government in partnership with the United Nations High Commission for Refugees through the initiative of the Philippine Catholic Church.
 Most of the refugees were moved to the Philippine Refugee Processing Center in Bataan before being resettled to other countries.
-However, by the time the refugee campes were closed in 1996, around 2,710 Vietnamese refugees remained in the country.
+By the time the refugee campes were closed in 1996, around 2,710 Vietnamese refugees remained in the country.
 Unlike other neighboring countries which implemented forced repatriation, the Philippines was the only country that allowed the refugees to stay indefinitely.
 The refugees established a community called Viet-Ville (French for 'Viet-Town'), also in Puerto Princesa.
 At the time, it became the centre of Vietnamese commerce and culture, complete with Vietnamese restaurants, shops, Catholic churches and Buddhist temples.
-In the decades that followed however, the Vietnamese population dwindled greatly as they finally got approval for resettlement in the United States, Canada, Australia or Western Europe.
-By 2005, only two of the former refugees remained, both of whom are married to locals.
-Viet-Ville today remains a popular destination for local tourists and Vietnamese cuisine still remains popular in the city of Puerto Princesa.
+In the decades that followed, the Vietnamese population dwindled as they finally got approval for resettlement in the United States, Canada, Australia or Western Europe.
+By 2005, two of the former refugees remained, both of whom are married to locals.
+Viet-Ville today remains a destination for local tourists.